Edv07/First-mini-project/README.md

 # First-mini-project

+Read as a raw file on top right of this window

 for css and html class first website uploaded to github
 1st: added doctype html lang
 2nd added header